stephenmichaelf/stephenmichaelf.github.io/drafts/Learning-Depth-Estimation.md

 This is useful for many use cases, like self driving cars and robotics, drones, and more.
 The information can be fed into Machine Learning algorithms (TODO: How do the intermediary steps look between an image coming in and an action being take.
 The image is converted to ...
 X then that is fed to the network?
 That must not be the case for depth estimation I think).

+### Skills and their "depth" (not depth estimation)

+What are the skills related to autonomous robots?
+What skills level is it useful to get on each, between 1 and 10?

+SLAM
+Motion Planning and Control

+### Buckets

+Control and Motion Planning

+Perception and Sensing

+Cognitive Capabilities